vroland/epdiy/examples/www-image/README.md

 The CA root cert is the last cert given in the chain of certs.
 To embed it in the app binary, the PEM file is named in the component.mk COMPONENT_EMBED_TXTFILES variable.
 This is already done for this random picture as an example.

+**Important note about secure http**
+Https is proved to work on stable ESP-IDF v4.2 branch.
+Using latest master I've always had resets and panic restarts, only working randomly.
+Maybe it's an issue will be fixed.
+It also works skipping the .cert_pem in the esp_http_client_config_t struct.
+Leaving it added, even if it's filled with the right certificate for the demo download in loremflickr, it resets.
+If you know why it is and you are able to fix it, please make a pull request.

 Happy to collaborate once again with this amazing project,